CameronHouck/Read_Me_Generator/README.md

 - [Contributions](#Contributions)
 - [Tests](#Tests)
 - [Questions](#Questions)

 ## Description

-  simple read me generator so i dont have to make my own
+a read me generator so you don't have to make your own

 ## Installation

 Navigate to the root directory of this repository and run the following commands to install necessary dependencies:

-  do npm i to download dependices
+do npm i in your terminal to install appropiate dependices

 ## Usage

-  justa read me generator
+made by me hehehe

 ## Contributions

-  none
+CameronHouck

 ## Tests

-  yes
+have fun

 ## Questions

-  For issues, questions, and comments please contact cameronhouck1@gmail.com or visit [https://github.com/CameronHouck](https://github.com/CameronHouck)
+If you have any questions comments or issus please contact: cameronhouck1@gmail.com or visit: [https://github.com/CameronHouck](https://github.com/CameronHouck)